hq9000/adversarial-music-generator/README.md

 - "HARMONY"
   - punishing the tunes that have a lot of dissonant intervals
 - "CONTENT"
-  - punishing the tunes having too much or too few notes
+  - punishing the tunes having too many or too few notes

 #### Reduction